sparkfun/SparkFun_Thing_Plus_ESP32_C6/docs/introduction.md

 -    The SparkFun Thing Plus - ESP32-C6 adds a powerful wireless development option to SparkFun's popular Thing Plus footprint.
 This Thing Plus board features the ESP32-C6 WROOM-1-N16 module from espressif<sup>&trade;</sup>.
-It includes a LiPo battery charger and fuel gauge, &micro;SD card slot, an addressable LED and more.
-The Thing Plus footprint is Feather-compatible and breaks out all of the ESP32-C6's 23 GPIO pins to 0.1"-spaced PTH headers.
-The board also has a USB-C connector for primary power and programming, 2-pin JST connector for a LiPo battery, and a Qwiic connector to integrate it into SparkFun's [Qwiic ecosystem](https://www.sparkfun.com/qwiic).
+It includes a LiPo battery charger and fuel gauge to charge and monitor a battery connected to the on-bard 2-pin JST connector, &microSD card slot, an addressable LED and more.
+The board breaks out all of the ESP32-C6's 23 GPIO pins to a pair of 0.1"-spaced PTH headers on either side of the board.
+The board also has a USB-C connector for primary power and programming and a Qwiic connector to integrate it into SparkFun's [Qwiic ecosystem](https://www.sparkfun.com/qwiic).

     The ESP32-C6 SoC is built around a RISC-V single-core processor with 16 MB flash memory with an integrated wireless stack.
 The wireless stack supports 2.4 GHz WiFi 6, Bluetooth<sup>&reg;</sup> 5.3, Zigbee and Thread (802.15.4) and uses an on-board PCB antenna.
 The ESP32-C6 includes a wide range of peripheral options including SPI, UART, LPUART, I<sup>2</sup>C, I<sup>2</sup>S, LED PWM, USB Serial/JTAG controller, ADC and more.
 Many of these peripherals can be mapped to any GPIO pin though some are tied to specific pins.